dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 ]
 ```

-The handler table supports the usage of wildcards (`*`) for the flowpath, which enables handler reuse.
+To handle the special case of catch-all handlers seen in [iteration 4](#iteration-4-treating-the-wafers-as-state-machines), the handler table will support the usage of unix-style wildcards (`*`) for the flowpath.
 State matches are assessed from top to bottom, meaning that if there are multiple potential matches in the handler table, the one that appears first will always take priority.

-This enables the possibility of having handlers that handle specific scenarios at the top of the table, while catch-all handlers would sit at the bottom.
+Structuring the behaviour of the handler table in this manner enables the possibility of having handlers that handle specific scenarios at the top of the table, while catch-all handlers sit at the bottom.
+In a sense, we're formalizing the approach we used to build our state machine in [iteration 4](#iteration-4-treating-the-wafers-as-state-machines).

-With these details in mind, a handler table for the original load scenario would look something like this:
+With these details in mind, a handler table for the original load scenario (without extra requirements) would look something like this:

 ```python
 handler_table = [